synfinner/CitriDish/README.md

 This script is designed to help in identifying potential assets running NetScaler Gateway or AAA.
 In some cases, hosts may have both enabled.

+I've added in the DTCERT's list of patched last-modified headers as a marker for potentially vulnerable assets.
+Please note that modified pages and proxies may interfere with this method.
+Please ensure that you manually validate your discovered assets.

 ## Setup

 - Setup env: `python3 -m venv env`